 Sphagnum Frogs (Frank and Ramus, 1995, Compl.
 Guide Scient.
 Common Names Amph.
 Rept.
 World: 94 (Kyarranus); Knowles, Mahony, Armstrong, and Donnellan, 2004, Rec.
 Aust.
 Mus., 56: 57 (for Philoria sensu lato)).

 New South Wale, Victoria, and and Queensland, Australia.

 See Barker, Grigg, and Tyler, 1995, Field Guide Aust.
 Frogs., Ed.
 2, for keys and accounts (as Philoria and Kyarranus).
 See Knowles, Mahony, Armstrong, and Donnellan, 2004, Rec.
 Aust.
-Mus., 56: 57-74, for a phylogenetic analysis, unfortunately, excluding the type species of Philoria (Philoria frosti), as did Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, and Green, 2006, Bull.
+Mus., 56: 57-74, for a phylogenetic analysis, unfortunately, excluding the type species of Philoria (Philoria frosti), as did Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, Green, and Wheeler, 2006, Bull.
 Am.
 Mus.
 Nat.
 Hist., 297, who considered this genus to be the sister taxon of all remaining limnodynastids.
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
 Evol., 61: 543-583, in their study of Genbank sequences, suggested a phylogenetic position within lymnodynastid, likely the sister taxon of Limnodynastes.